adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 For my embedding, I focused on statistics that distill kinematic information around various rates of change.
-I chose the following statistics in particular because they **don't depend on the length, sample frequency, or window location of each trajectory**:
+I chose the following statistics in particular because, while capturing key movement descriptions, they are independent of the trajectory's length, sample frequency, and starting location:

 * mean velocity
 * standard deviation of velocity
 * mean acceleration
 * standard deviation of acceleration
 * ratio of bounding rectangle to arc length
-* the lowest 50 fft frequencies.
+* the lowest 50 fft frequencies in both x and y.

 After computing these, the embedded trajectories (a ~100-dimensional space) are then rotated via PCA into a space where I keep only the first ~10 principle components.
 This output, finally, is what I pass to the classifier.

-# A pipeline to allow rapid experimentation with different metric sets
+# I designed a pipeline to allow rapid experimentation on metric sets

+I knew I would have to iterate through many combinations of statistics to maximize visual clustering.
+Further, it seems likely that Pathr will probably require custom metric sets for each new retail space they're analyzing--there is probably not a one-size-fits-all solution, at least not yet.

-I realized I'd have to iterate through many combinations of statistics to maximize visual clustering.
-So, I built a trajectory embedding pipeline which applies an open-ended list of embedding functions, then shows how well the trajectories separate by category.
+To address this, I built a trajectory embedding pipeline which applies a purposefully open-ended list of embedding functions, then shows how well the trajectories separate by category.

 ![pipeline](/images/classify_pipeline.png){: .align-center}

-My pipeline, built on top of `Pandas` and `numpy`, can process about 100MB of trajectory data in about 30-seconds on my older laptop.
-I was able to try 60+ combinations drawn from 15 statistics functions in a single morning, arriving at the function set I listed, above.
+My pipeline, utilizing high-speed array operations with `Pandas` and `numpy`, can distill about 100MB of trajectory data into a metric set in about 30-seconds on my older laptop.
+I was able to try 60+ combinations drawn from 15 statistics functions in a few hours, arriving at the function set I listed, above.

 Additionally, incorporating future statistics metrics into the set requires no additional pipeline engineering, as it's just a matter of defining a new function and adding its name to the list.